Life transforming benefits of practicing mindfulness include :

 - Scientists agree meditation is the no.1 brain changer.

-- Meditation is often described as exercise for the brain, where you are consciously working to build a better brain.
+- Meditation is often described as exercise for the brain, where you are consciously working to bring your attention to one single point building a better brain.

-- The meditators brains have shown to upgrade the key regions of the brain such as prefrontal cortex, hippocampus, pons along with activation of corpus callosum and the temporo-parietal junction.
+- The meditators brains have shown to upgrade the key regions of the brain such as prefrontal cortex, hippocampus and pons along with activation of corpus callosum and the temporo-parietal junction.

 - These changes benefit with better focus and attention, enhanced creativity, memory, better relationships, emotional intelligence, clearer thinking and improved sleep.